 I'm Stephan Turner: stage actor, director, scenic artist, lighting designer and producer.
-I’m the former Artistic Director of The Gary Creative Workshop Theater and Stage Actor’s Ensemble of Chicago and the founder and Artistic Director of The Performance Loft Theater in Chicago.
+I’m the former Artistic Director of The Gary Creative Workshop Theater and Stage Actors Ensemble of Chicago and the founder and Artistic Director of The Performance Loft Theater in Chicago.

-I very much wanted to be part of an artistic endeavor in Chiang Mai that would allow me to use my theater background.
-However, there was nothing available for me to join here.
-There was no English language theater being performed outside of Bangkok, which is over 400 miles to the south.
+At the time There was no English language theater being performed outside of Bangkok, which is over 400 miles to the south.
 For that reason, I enlisted the help of three English teachers, Irene Barrientos, John Quinn, and David Arnold.
 Together we formed a theater group in Chiang Mai called The Gate and took up the challenge of bringing English Language Theater to a city where there was none.

 As it turned out, finding a suitable venue was the most difficult problem we faced and after that finding the actors.
 Then I met Mr. John Gunther, who was at that time, the Director of the AUA Language Center.
 John was very interested in the performing arts and even had experience as a theater technician.
 So, he was very sympathetic to our cause and agreed to let us rent the AUA auditorium for our first production, The Dodo Bird, an obscure little play that I had performed in Chicago almost ten years earlier.
 The show was an outstanding success and opened the door for everything that has happened since.

 In keeping with our mission statement, "To develop and draw from local talent to the maximum extent possible, To enhance development of youth in the theater arts through cooperative ventures with local schools via workshops."